Rfam/rfam-docs/docs/source/faq.rst

 and have evidence for a secondary structure.
 The families should not solely be based on prediction only, e.g. RNAz, EvoFold, or QRNA predictions, nor solely on transcriptomic data, e.g. tiling array or deep sequencing.
-For more detailed information on how to submit a family, please read the rest of the Rfam documentation but, if you have any queries, please do :ref:`contact us`.
+For more detailed information on how to submit a family, please read the rest of the Rfam documentation but, if you have any queries, please do :ref:`contact-us:Contact us`.

 If your family is sufficiently interesting, or if you have several of them, you may be interested in publishing your family in the RNA families track